Weak continuous measurements require more work than strong ones: Dynamical model of quantum measurement

-\Cyril{To model this step, we assume that the ancilla interacts simultaneously with distinct, non-interacting subsets of the macroscopic degrees of freedom (or, in the language of open quantum systems, separate environments), with potentially different dephasing interaction coefficients, as illustrated in Fig.~\ref{fig:dephasing_different_channels}.
-Once dephasing has lasted long enough to fully decohere the ancilla state, the joint ancilla–environments state takes the form of a so-called SBS state~\cite{horodecki2015quantum}, which ensures that the measurement outcome could be retrieved independently from a measurement in each of the separate sub-environments (See Appendix~\ref{appendix:SBS_formation} for derivation and further details).} \Cyril{Pure dephasing, that is, decoherence in the absence of energy exchange with the environment, naturally emerges from such microscopic models whenever the ancilla-reservoir coupling commutes with the ancilla's Hamiltonian.
+Pure dephasing, that is, decoherence in the absence of energy exchange with the environment, naturally emerges from such microscopic models whenever the ancilla-reservoir coupling commutes with the ancilla's Hamiltonian.
 The resulting dynamics then show the damping of coherences in the ancilla’s energy eigenbasis $\{\ket{n}\}$, which therefore plays the role of a pointer basis.
 Pure-dephasing in another basis can be achieved in engineered environments resulting from driven-dissipative processes (e.g. in a quantum limited amplifier~\cite{Flurin2014Thesis}).
-Those processes amount to temporarily modify the effective Hamiltionian of the ancilla (e.g. owing to an external driving), such that the interaction selects another pointer basis.}
+Those processes amount to temporarily modify the effective Hamiltionian of the ancilla (e.g. owing to an external driving), such that the interaction selects another pointer basis.

-Furthermore, we require that this objectification process encompasses any evolution with nontrivial energetic and thermodynamic role involved in the measurement process, by imposing that at the end of step (2), the ancilla is fully dephased, i.e. in a classical mixture of the \Cyril{pointer states}:
+Furthermore, we require that this objectification process encompasses any evolution with nontrivial energetic and thermodynamic role involved in the measurement process, by imposing that at the end of step (2), the ancilla is fully dephased, i.e. in a classical mixture of the pointer states:

-where $\hat{\rho}_{S|n}$ (resp. $p_n$) is the conditional system state associated with (the probability) finding the ancilla in \lorena{the} state $\ket{n}$.
+where $\hat{\rho}_{S|n}$ (resp. $p_n$) is the conditional system state associated with (the probability) finding the ancilla in the state $\ket{n}$.

+Finally, the ancilla is read out in the basis set by the dephasing process, here the energetic eigenbasis ((3) in Fig.~\ref{fig:measurement-protocol}).
+We assume that the dephasing process singles out a set of macroscopically distinguishable states of the ancilla, which can be read via a classical measurement (either directly in the ancilla if it is a macroscopic degree of freedom, like a large-amplitude field mode, or indirectly via its impact in the environment, for instance via the light it emits).
+As we required the dephasing to be complete during the objectification step, this process corresponds only to information acquisition, without exchange of energy.